The Research and Theory Behind The Zones of Regulation

 The updated curriculum follows a clear instructional arc.
 Learners begin with emotional and interoceptive awareness, then move into understanding context, selecting tools, and reflecting on their choices.
 Lessons are sequenced to match how regulation develops, with language and scaffolds that grow alongside the learner.

 The materials are designed to be practical across classrooms, clinics, and homes.
 Visuals, check-ins, toolboxes, and routine-based supports help learners apply concepts in real moments.
-The Zones Pathway, which is the culmination of the skills learned throughout the curriculum, helps learners translate theory into action by offering a simple, consistent structure they can use in real-time regulation.
+These everyday interactions are where research comes to life.
+The Zones Pathway, which is the culmination of the skills learned throughout the curriculum, helps learners translate theory into action by offering a simple, consistent structure that they have agency over for real-time regulation.

 Why The Foundation Matters